+Audio/Media Production

+Book Arts

 Entrepreneurship

+Family Studies

 Geographic Information Systems

+Applications

+Advanced GIS Applications

-High School Psychology Teacher Preparation
+High School Psychology Teacher

+Preparation

 Human Resource Management

 Marketing

 Mental Health & Rehabilitation

 Technician/Community

 Sustainability

 Students who complete the requirements outlined below will receive a certificate and have the certificate noted on their UMM transcript.
 Students in UMM degree programs may earn certificates, as may students who are not enrolled in a degree program.
-Students should declare their intention to complete a Certificate by filing a Change of Program form, available through the UMM Registrar's Office or Advising Center.
+Current students should declare their intention to complete a Certificate by filing a Change of Program form, available through the UMM Registrar's Office or Advising Center.
+New students should apply through the UMM Admissions Office.